ltx-200211/AgentStealth/README.md

 `rl/train.py` is used for multi-gpu training and `rl/train_single.py` is used for single-gpu training.
 You can change the configs to fit your own settings.
 ## Citation

-If you use this code, please consider citing our work:
-@article{shao2025agentstealth,
-  title={AgentStealth: Reinforcing Large Language Model for Anonymizing User-generated Text}, author={Shao, Chenyang and Li, Tianxing and Pu, Chenhao and Xu, Fengli and Li, Yong}, journal={arXiv preprint arXiv:2506.22508}, year={2025}
-}

 ## Acknowledgements